 Policy development and curriculum planning

 Once your parental consultation is shaping up you can add developing themes and insights into your draft policy.
-First, you have to review your existing policies using some of the resources available from the Sex Education Forum, such as the Roadmap to statutory RSE and whole-school RSE audit tool, then align policies across the school to link with statutory requirements such as Equality Act 2010 Advice for Schools and Keeping Children Safe in Education 2019, SEND Code of Practice 2014.
+First, you have to review your existing policies using some of the resources available from the Sex Education Forum, such as the whole-school RSE audit tool, then align policies across the school to link with statutory requirements such as Equality Act 2010 Advice for Schools and Keeping Children Safe in Education 2019, SEND Code of Practice 2014.
 Think about how you are going to define RSHE paying attention to how you will differentiate between Relationships Education and Relationships and Sex Education.
 Consider referring to international standard-setting documents such as UNESCO technical guidance on sexuality education 2018 and WHO/BZgA Standards on Sexuality Education in Europe 2010 to inform your decisions on defining the different elements of RSHE.
 The policy must also be clear on parental rights to withdraw their child from any sex education element outside Relationships Education, Health Education and Science (and children’s right to opt-in once they approach their 16th birthday) so think about how your school will make provisions for both eventualities.

 Look at the learning outcomes for primary and secondary set out in the DfE RSHE Guidance and see how they align with your current provision in PSHE/RSE.
 Many schools are already providing above and beyond what is required in the new guidance – don’t reinvent the wheel but make sure you identify areas within curricula where RSHE needs to change or develop.
 Pay particular attention to the fact that RSHE should be delivered in a building block fashion, starting early and be incremental throughout key stages.
 Start to think about some of the RSE elements that have been topical and often a source of anxiety for some parent groups such as LGBT, Human Reproduction, and FGM prevention.
 How and when are you introducing the themes in RSHE?
 What are the needs of your children and their families?
 Look at the different resources for curriculum planning such as the Curriculum design tool from the Sex Education Forum and PSHE Association Programme of Study to help you plan a curriculum fit for purpose.